skellis46/slipbox/two women dancing.md

 > embedded in every tool is an ideological bias, a predisposition to construct the world as one thing rather than another, to value one thing over another, to amplify one sense or skill or attitude more loudly than another.[@postman-1993-technopoly p.13]

 In _TikTok and Short-Form Screendance Before and After Covid_ the internet anthropologist Crystal Abidin describes how TikTok shapes you "to create content in specific ways", and is "squishing you into a template and teaching you how to perform creativity within a box."[in @harlig-2021-tiktok p.192] If these two people on the common during lockdown -- or anyone for that matter -- set out to make algorithmically inspired screendance it would likely look like the dancing they were doing, and be shot with the smartphone they were using.
-I saw their movement-performances-on-repeat, yet I can only imagine their video ghosts on a small screen: the framing, the dancing, the music, the stickers, the desire to share and be seen.
+I saw their movement-performances-on-repeat, and I can imagine their video ghosts on a small screen: the framing, the dancing, the music, the virtual stickers, the desire to share and be seen.

 I suspect though that they did not set out to make a screendance the way IJSD readers might understand an _intention_ to make a screendance.
-Rather, the screendance they made was made _on_ them, but without them being aware of -- nor probably caring about -- the coercion or diminished agency.
+Rather, the screendance was more made _on_ them, and without them being aware of -- nor probably caring about -- the coercion or diminished agency.

 Who is doing the choreography here?
 These are ways of moving shaped by a machine that doesn't see how these young people are dancing, it doesn't need to.
 It is not an all-seeing machine of an invisible state.
 Rather, it is a commercial machine that has "blown by the panopticon"[Zuboff, in @farrell-2017-shoshana n.pag.]
-There is no _outside_ this institutional building, "no zone of life that is not being infiltrated."[Zuboff, in @farrell-2017-shoshana n.pag.]
+There is no _outside_ because it is not an institutional building, and there is "no zone of life that is not being infiltrated."[Zuboff, in @farrell-2017-shoshana n.pag.]
 These two dancing people are being directed by an invasive all-seeing yet blind machine that carries the "colonizing forces of algorithmic logic."[@morrison-2019-algorithms p.10]

 But it's not so simple is it?
 This machine was programmed.
 The algorithms -- opinions "formalized in code"[@oneil-2016-weapons Chapter 3: Arms Race, n.pag] -- were created by _someone_, perhaps more than one person: a cloud of choreographers-as-developers; unseen, hidden.
 American author/blogger Seth Godin writes, "The folks with the power are the anonymous engineers, tweaking algorithms without clear awareness of what the impact might be."[@godin-2021-tiktok n.pag.]
 It is improbable that those software developers could imagine how their code in Kotlin, Java, Swift or Objective C would prescribe the way these two people were dancing.

-At the same time, I do not want to overestimate the sophistication of their mathematics; it is more a question of how few data points are required for us to reveal ourselves.
+At the same time, I do not want to overestimate the sophistication of their mathematics; very few data points are required for us to reveal ourselves.
 The Wall Street Journal recently found that although shares, likes, follows and the things you watch play a role in determining one's FYP (For You Page) on TikTok, the platform needs only one piece of data to "figure you out": "how long you linger over a piece of content."[@wallstreetjournal-2021-how n.pag.]

 This is one of the tremendous paradoxes of our time: it undermines the binary of the focal thing vs device paradigm. or is it freedom v security (and safety) - Baumann?